rust-lang/surveys/surveys/micro/leadership-council-2025.md

 summary after the survey is complete, similar to the one published [last year](https://blog.rust-lang.org/2024/08/26/council-survey/).

+## Who are you?

+These questions will help us determine if there's differences in how we're doing across areas of the project.

+### Do you consider yourself a member of the Rust Project?

+Type: select one (required)

+- Yes
+- No

+### What teams/areas of the project do you regularly participate in?

+Note that these are the top-level teams for lack of better project "areas".

+Type: select one or more (optional)

+- Compiler
+- Dev Tools
+- Launching Pad
+- Library
+- Infrastructure
+- Moderation
+- Language

 ## Leadership Council Effectiveness

 For each of the key [duties] outlined in RFC 3392 (quoted below), we'd like your